esper-io/dev-docs/docs/home/console.md

 If you’re creating a Group Admin or Group Viewer, assign to the appropriate groups and click **Confirm**.
 ![Add GroupUser](./assets/NewConsole/UserAddGroup.jpg)

-After adding a user, be sure to provide the user with their login credentials so that they can succesfully log in.
+After adding a user, be sure to provide the user with their login credentials so that they can successfully log in.

 ### Editing a User